 1. Appropriate legal fit

 In the United States, each state has its own laws regarding surrogacy.
 Outside the U.S., each country has different requirements and laws regarding surrogacy.
 At Circle, your Matching Team (which includes a lawyer) ensures that the laws of the surrogate’s home state (where the delivery will take place) complement the laws of intended parents' home state/country (including laws around same sex parenting).
 Our legal team will always approve a match from a legal standpoint before a surrogate profile is presented to intended parents.
 We will never knowingly present matches that are not a safe legal fit.

 2. Personality fit and surrogacy expectations

 Next, we'll review the list to find the best personality fits, since we want this to be a comfortable relationship throughout the entirety of the journey.
 Circle Surrogacy will also use the information gathered from individual phone calls or in-person meetings with both surrogates and intended parents early in process to determine good personality fits.
 We also look at IPs' and surrogates' expectations and hopes for the journey including the number of embryos to transfer and communication styles.

 3. Expectations Surrounding Termination and Selective Reduction

 As an intended parent or surrogate, you will be asked about your views on termination of a pregnancy.
 This is a standard question asked early in the process.
 Parents and surrogates must share similar views on this topic in order for a match to be considered.
 We want to ensure that the views of the surrogate and the views of the intended parents align in the event a situation arises where a reduction or termination is considered.
 In our experience, many intended parents prefer the option to make the choice of termination.

-If you require an egg donor to grow your family, Circle Egg Donation can help you find the perfect match.
+If you require egg donation to grow your family, Circle Egg Donation can help you find the perfect match.
 How do you select the young woman who will provide half of your child's biology?
 Here's how to go about finding your egg donor match in North Carolina or any other state.